Weaving of textiles — Strategic Scorecard

 Consumer acceptance, sentiment, labor relations, and social impact.

-Moderate exposure — this pillar averages 2.5/5 across 8 attributes.
-1 attribute is elevated (score ≥ 4).
+Moderate exposure — this pillar averages 2.4/5 across 8 attributes.
+No attributes are at elevated levels (≥4).

 -

-- Metric: ESG-related reporting mandates have increased compliance disclosure requirements for mid-tier manufacturers by over 40% since 2020.
+- Metric: ESG-related reporting mandates have increased compliance disclosure requirements for mid-tier manufacturers by over 40% since 2020, signaling a pivot toward standardized operational best practices.

 -